 A collection of fascinating independent films from around Europe, this strand provides a great opportunity for film fans to see work that might not find distribution in the UK.
 There are intriguing dramas set in some of the most challenging periods of European history alongside challenging contemporary films looking at the issues that shape European lives today.

-In A Better World and Submarino
+One Hundred Mornings and In A Better World

 (Country: Spain; Year: 2010; Director: Eugenio Mira; Stars: Martina Gedeck, Eduardo Noriega, Félix Gómez)